yongkheehou/cvwo-assignment-repo/README.md

 ```
 - Create a .env file in the /backend folder, following the format of the sample.env file provided in the /backend folder

-- to start the backend service and postgresql database, run `make run` in the /backend folder
+- to start the backend service and PostgreSQL database, run `make run` in the /backend folder

 - to start the frontend service, run the following in the /frontend folder
 ```